spiffdev/help-pages/pages/04.Spiff-Concepts/03.workflows/03.step-details/02.regions/docs.md

 It's important to keep your layers structured neatly or you may not be able to see everything you've added to your panel.
 For exmaple:

-- **Layer 0** is a colour step where someone can choose the color of their background
+- **Layer 0** is a color step where someone can choose the color of their background
 - **Layer 1** is an upload step where someone can upload an image
 - **Layer 2** is a text step

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/03.workflows/03.step-details/02.regions/Screen%20Shot%202020-09-24%20at%2010.17.35%20am.png)

-which refers to the layer order a step will appear in.
-This is important as it determines what order design steps are rendered on the canvas regardless of the step order.
-We also set a rotation from 0° to 360°
+We also set a rotation from 0° to 360°.